Run a Free St. Louis Public Records Search on Anybody

 They can be done through public agencies or through third-party vendors who charge a fee for their service.
 Often, these vendors will scour through multiple public channels regardless of where the records may be held, thus eliminating the need for the requesters to interact with official custodians of public records.

 In St. Louis County, there are several public channels to contact to commence a search for criminal records obtained from background checks.
-The first resource to be contacted will be the St. Louis County – 21st Judicial Court, where criminal records can be sought electronically.14 The court allows users to retrieve records using Case.Net or the St. Louis Criminal Record Search Tool, depending on the date the case was filed.
+The first resource to be contacted will be the St. Louis County – 21st Judicial Court, where criminal records can be sought electronically through a Case Search Tool.14

 Interested parties may turn to the St. Louis County Police Department, which offers in-person services to run criminal history record checks for the county and the city as outlined earlier.
 These records may also be requested electronically by executing a Sunshine Public Records Request.
 The process for doing so was expanded upon earlier.